skywind3000/asyncrun.vim/README.md

 - You can explore the error output immediately or keep working in vim while executing.
 - Ring the bell or play a sound to notify you job finished while you're focusing on editing.
 - Fast and lightweight, just a single self-contained `asyncrun.vim` source file.

-`asyncrun.vim` can cooperate with `vim-fugitive`, see the bottom of the README.
+- Provide corresponding user experience in terminal-vim / gvim / macvim / neovim.

 If that doesn't excite you, then perhaps this GIF screen capture below will change your mind.

+## News

+- 2016/10/17 Glad to announce that `asyncrun.vim` supports NeoVim now.
+- 2016/10/15 `asyncrun.vim` can cooperate with `vim-fugitive`, see the bottom of the README.

 ## Install
 Copy `asyncrun.vim` to your `~/.vim/plugin` or use Vundle to install it from `skywind3000/asyncrun.vim` .